Newly Minted Woman Caitlyn Jenner Claims Robert Kardashian Knew That O.J. Simpson Was Guilty

 According to Jenner, this will be the first and last time she will discuss her gender reassignment surgery.
 “So all of you can stop staring.
 You want to know, so now you know,” says Jenner.
 “I just want to have all the right parts.
 I am also tired of tucking the damn thing in all the time.”

 Caitlyn Jenner is not alone in suffering from intrusive questions about their genitals, apparently, many transgender people encounter these insensitive queries as well.
-However, most transgender opt against undergoing gender reassignment surgery because of the high prices it comes with.
+However, most transgenders opt against undergoing gender reassignment surgery because of the high prices it comes with.

 According to a 2016 U.S. survey by the National Center for Transgender Equality, only 11 percent of transgender women removed their testicles, while only 12 percent actually went through a vaginoplasty surgery.